writethedocs/www/docs/code-of-conduct.rst

 The Code of Conduct isn't an exhaustive list of things that you must do, or can't do.
 Rather, take it in the spirit in which it's intended.
 It's a guide to make it easier to enrich all of us and the communities in which we participate, and which we represent.

 If you believe someone is violating the Code of Conduct, please report it.
 Contact details for each space are listed at the end of this page.
+When handling a report, we follow our :doc:`/code-of-conduct-response`.

 The principles
 ~~~~~~~~~~~~~~